BrijendraSingh/BrijendraSingh.github.io/_posts/2022-05-25-defect-prevention-mindset.markdown

 # published: true
 ---
 > Prevention is better than cure!
-> lets find out how shifting a QA mindset from defect detection to defect Prevention can help YOUR team achieve goals without testing bottlenecks.
+> lets find out how shifting a QA mindset from defect detection to defect Prevention can help YOUR team achieve goals without causing testing bottlenecks.

 ## Why to avoid defect detection
 Finding and fixing defects provides software team a boost to go ahead with production release.
 However, finding defects on lator stage of software development may cause possible changes in timelines and can also cause some compramises with quality.